ez-kowal/one_file/README.md

 # one_file
-The prupose fro this repository is to store all my one file project and small scripts i make. the scripts i upload aren't commentet propetly (i do plan to comment them when i get time to do it) Also some of the scripts aren't the best quality.
+The prupose for this repository is to store all my one file project and small scripts i make. the scripts i upload aren't commentet propetly (i do plan to comment them when i get time to do it) Also some of the scripts aren't the best quality.
 <br><br>